Metropolis Gas Act 1860: Outcome

 The Metropolis Gas Act 1860 ended the severe competition and encroachment on rival companies' gas supply areas.
 It permitted companies to arrange for the monopoly lighting of allotted districts.

 The Act included the first attempt to produce a standard measure for energy supply when it defined the term candle power.

 The monopoly status of the gas companies led to overcharging and abuse resulting in a public outcry.
 A select committee was formed to decide on the best response, and as a result the City of London Gas Act 1868 (quickly extended to cover the entire metropolitan area) tried to regularise this by forcing the remaining gas companies to open their accounts to public view.

+Subsequent developments

+The whole act was repealed by section 1(1) of, and part VI of schedule 1 to, the Statute Law (Repeals) Act 1977, which came into force on 16 June 1977.